eikek/docspell/website/site/content/docs/install/rpi.md

 weight = 40
 +++

-# Raspberry Pi, and similiar

-Both component can run next to each other on a raspberry pi or similiar device.
+Both components can run next to each other on a raspberry pi or similiar device.

 There is a [project on
 github](https://github.com/docspell/rpi-scripts) that can help with setting up a raspberry pi with docspell.

+The docker images are built for arm64 and armv7, these can also be used on the pi.

 ## REST Server